-The Laboratory is a beneficiary of certain charitable remainder trusts, gift annuities, and a pooled gift income fund with principal reverting to the Laboratory upon the death of donors or other beneficiaries.
+The Laboratory is a beneficiary of certain pooled annuities and life income funds held at the University of Chicago and charitable remainder trusts with principal reverting to the Laboratory upon the death of donors or other beneficiaries.
 Charitable remainder trusts have been recorded at fair value, which is based on the market value of the assets contributed by the donor, net of an adjustment for the estimated life expectancies of the beneficiaries, the terms of the agreements, the expected return on the invested assets, and a discount rate.

 When the donor appoints a third-party trustee, which can include the University, the revenue and receivable is recorded at the fair value of the gift as reported by the Trustee.
-When the donor appoints the Laboratory as the trustee, the gift annuities and pooled income trusts are recorded at fair value, with offsetting estimated liabilities due to the donors based on the amount due to the donors, discounted for the estimated life expectancies of the beneficiaries.
-This recurring fair value measurement is based upon Level 1 inputs using market returns for similar assets for two of the charitable remainder trusts.
+When the donor appoints the Laboratory as the trustee, the annuities and trusts are recorded at fair value, with offsetting estimated liabilities due to the donors based on the amount due to the donors, discounted for the estimated life expectancies of the beneficiaries.
+This recurring fair value measurement is based upon Level 1 inputs using market returns for similar assets for one of the charitable remainder trusts.
 The remaining two charitable remainder trusts have Level 3 inputs as the trusts do not provide transparent annual information and the fair value is estimated in accordance with an estimate of market performance.
-Included within charitable remainder trusts are two life estates in certain real estate whereby the fair value is determined using an appraisal which is a Level 3 input.
+Included within charitable remainder trusts is one life estate in certain real estate whereby the fair value is determined using an appraisal which is a Level 3 input.